tpeterson17/Ledger-Activity/Lesson-Plan.md

 Side note: If there are any students who are have a discrepancy between their MySQL data model and their Java data model.
 First, make sure that their Java is congruent with the solution code.
 Then, have them drop the Ledger schema and re-run the Spring Boot application.

-If everyone is on the same page and there are no lingering questions or concerns, this would also be a great time for a major break.
-We just did a whole lot of JPA!
+If everyone is on the same page and there are no lingering questions or concerns, this would also be a great time to take a lunch.
+We just did a whole lot of JPA and are on the verge of embarking on another long haul!

+## Lunch!

-## Step 4: Transaction Controller
+## Step 4: Transaction Controller (1 hour 30 minutes)

 This step (as well as Step 5) is going to be where we connect the dots between REST and CRUD for the students.
 Be sure to take your time when coding out these controller methods.
 Also, keep in mind that we'll be saving all of the exception handling for Step 5, so the solution for this step overall is an intermediate solution.